the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Tweak - Add filters to link generation for events, venues, and organizers.
 [EXT-151]
+* Fix - Prevent the wrong dates in mobile month view date marker when on leading UTC timezones.
+[TEC-3549]
 * Fix - Fix the display order of Events starting on the same date and time to ensure it's consistent.
 [TEC-3548]
 * Fix - Fix the handling of URL fragments translations in Views to ensure fully localized View URLs work.
 [TEC-3479]
 * Fix - Display promo at the bottom of views when "Show The Events Calender link" is checked.
 [TEC-3321]